nicolasroy11/Veritone_BST/README.md

         console.log(tree.getTreeDepthMaxima());

 I assumed the following:
-- all array values are numerical
+- all array values are numerical (from requirement "The BST must be built from a list of integers".
+Characters will result in an API error)
 - if two consecutive values are identical, the second value will be the left node of the first